guitarpicva/takion/README.md

 # takion
-Debian/Ubuntu/Mint (and yse Centos7) installation instructions for the TAK server
+Debian/Ubuntu/Mint (and yes Centos7) installation instructions for the TAK server